pjloveshiphop/terraform-from-scratch/README.md

 # terraform-from-scratch
-this repo is to enhance and get familiar with Terraform
+this repo is to enhance and get familiar with Terraform <br />
+this is individual project so s3 remote backend is not being used <br />

+&emsp;

 *** all resources that are created by ``terrafrom apply`` are the followings:

+&emsp;

 1 vpc <br />
 6 subnets (3 public, 3 private) <br />